1. You will write more than one resume, targeting each one at a specific audience

 - DO use bullet points to list job descriptions

 Getting caught for resume fraud will follow you for the rest of your career.
-It’s tempting to embellish or outright lie on your resume, as you can get higher paying jobs and well-salaried positions by claiming credentials or skills that you do not have.
+Embellishing or lying on your resume can be tempting, as you can get higher paying jobs and well-salaried positions by claiming credentials or skills that you do not have.

 In all likelihood, you will get caught, because it will be obvious that you do not know how to competently do your work properly.
 (That is, unless you are Frank Abagnale, the fraudster portrayed in the blockbuster movie Catch Me If You Can).